cpinotossi/akamai.openapi.java/README.md

 drwxr-xr-x  2 root root       68 May 22 14:47 property-manager-catalog
 -rw-r--r--  1 root root    14314 May 22 17:33 README.md
 ```
- NOTE: The file .edgerc is now avaiable from inside the Docker container because of the mapping.
+ NOTE: The file .edgerc is now available from inside the Docker container because of the mapping parameter used with the docker run command.

-4. Call the opencli help command:
+5. Call the opencli help command:
 ```
 [root@31cf2fcc3587 opencli]# java -jar opencli.jar -h
 ```

-5. List a directory on the Akamai Netstorage via the opencli.jar:
+6. List a directory on the Akamai Netstorage via the opencli.jar:
 ```
 [root@31cf2fcc3587 opencli]# java -jar opencli.jar -h ota.edgegate.de --edgerc /opencli/.edgerc dir -o /updates/cpinotos
 {